Boeing AH-64 Apache

 The Apache began as the Model 77 developed by Hughes Helicopters for the United States Army's Advanced Attack Helicopter program to replace the AH-1 Cobra.
-The prototype YAH-64 was first flown on 30 September 1975.
+The prototype YAH-64 first flew on 30 September 1975.
 The U.S. Army selected the YAH-64 over the Bell YAH-63 in 1976, and later approved full production in 1982.
-After purchasing Hughes Helicopters in 1984, McDonnell Douglas continued AH-64 production and development.
+After acquiring Hughes Helicopters in 1984, McDonnell Douglas continued AH-64 production and development.
 The helicopter was introduced to U.S. Army service in April 1986.
 The advanced AH-64D Apache Longbow was delivered to the Army in March 1997.
-Production has been continued by Boeing Defense, Space & Security, with over 2,400 AH-64s being produced by 2020.
+Production has been continued by Boeing Defense, Space & Security.
+As of March 2024, over 5,000 Apaches have been delivered to the U.S. Army and 18 international partners and allies.

-The U.S. Army is the primary operator of the AH-64.
-It has also become the primary attack helicopter of multiple nations, including Greece, Japan, Israel, the Netherlands, Singapore, and the United Arab Emirates.
+Primarily operated by the U.S. Army, the AH-64 has also become the primary attack helicopter of multiple nations, including Greece, Japan, Israel, the Netherlands, Singapore, and the United Arab Emirates.
 It has been built under license in the United Kingdom as the AgustaWestland Apache.
 American AH-64s have served in conflicts in Panama, the Persian Gulf, Kosovo, Afghanistan, and Iraq.
-Israel used the Apache in its military conflicts in Lebanon and the Gaza Strip.
-British and Dutch Apaches have seen deployments in wars in Afghanistan and Iraq.
+Israel has used the Apache to fight in Lebanon and the Gaza Strip.
+British and Dutch Apaches were deployed to wars in Afghanistan and Iraq beginning in 2001 and 2003.